Skip to content

 How is faith integrated, and by whom?

 "Faith-based" can mean a lot of things.
 Some programs add a chapel service to an otherwise secular model.
-Others build everything around discipleship, treating addiction as a spiritual problem that requires a spiritual solution.
+Others build everything around discipleship.

-Neither approach is automatically right or wrong.
-But you need to know what you're getting.
+You need to know what you're getting.
 Ask who teaches.
 Ask what curriculum they use.
 Ask how residents are discipled beyond group settings.
-The difference between a program that mentions Jesus and a program that makes disciples is the difference between information and transformation.
+The difference between a program that mentions Jesus and a program that actually makes disciples is the difference between information and a changed life.

 What role does family play during and after?

-Addiction is a family disease.
-Everyone in the orbit of the person struggling has been affected, and everyone needs to heal.
+Addiction affects the whole family.
+Everyone in the orbit of the person struggling has been hurt, and everyone needs to heal.
 Programs that isolate families for the entire duration may protect the resident from enabling, but they miss the chance to rebuild what was broken.

 Look for programs that include family counseling, education about addiction, and clear expectations for reintegration.
-The goal isn't just to return your loved one sober.
-The goal is to return them to a family that knows how to support recovery without slipping back into old patterns.
+The goal isn't only to return your loved one sober.
+It's to return them to a family that knows how to support recovery without sliding back into the old patterns.

 What happens after graduation?